 In partnership with the Department of Child Services, the museum is proud to provide extraordinary family learning opportunities for Indiana foster families.
 Foster families can sign up for a free one-year membership for adults sharing the same household, their foster children, stepchildren, and biological children under 21.
 To join, visit the museum Box Office and show a valid foster parent license issued by the Indiana Department of Child Services or a Licensed Child Placement Agency.

-The museum loves to give back to its neighbors.
-All residents who live within one of the museum’s six surrounding neighborhoods qualify for a free membership.
-Neighborhood Club members also receive exclusive quarterly nights at the museum, reduced cost for StarPoint camp, and newsletter updates.
-To enroll, visit the museum Box Office with your photo ID, a copy of a utility bill, and/or a copy of a lease agreement to verify proof of neighborhood residency.
+The museum loves to give back to its neighbors!
+All residents who live within one of the museum’s six surrounding neighborhoods qualify for a FREE membership.
+Neighborhood Club members receive all member benefits, including a reduced cost for StarPoint camp.
+To enroll, download the application or visit the museum Box Office with your photo ID, a copy of a utility bill, and/or a copy of a lease agreement to verify proof of neighborhood residency.

 StarPoint Summer Camp